multivactech/testnet/README_EN.md

 - [中文表单](http://mtvmining.va.mikecrm.com/rZqHF3o)
 - [English form](http://mtvmining.va.mikecrm.com/yIMw0Jn)

+If you want to join our beta test after the start time at 14:00 (UTC+8) on Oct 31, you cannot join through your own address.
+Please contact our admins to get a private key in order to join the test.

 ## Configuration

 To ensure the client can run steadily, please make sure that your computer is not lower than the following configuration.